Beneath the Peaks: The Glacier Express Across Switzerland

 Glacier Express emerging from tunnel beneath rocky cliff with wildflowers in front and the Matterhorn peak behind.

 The Glacier Express is one of the world’s most celebrated train journeys, carrying travelers through the heart of Switzerland in panoramic comfort.
 Linking the iconic resort destinations of Moritz and Zermatt, the eight-hour journey crosses deep valleys, mountain passes, and historic railway lines that define the Swiss Alps.
 Known as the “slowest express train in the world,” it invites passengers to trade haste for wonder, an invitation that echoes our commitment to considered, slow-travel connection.
-Offering a scenic journey with luxurious comfort, panoramic views, and unique experiences, The Glacier Express is a highlight of Swiss travel.
+The glacier express experience is defined by a unique blend of breathtaking scenery, attentive service, and a choice between first and second class comfort, making it a highlight of Swiss travel.

-Every curve reveals unique landscapes and another dimension of Switzerland’s geography: glacial peaks that seem to float in cloud, sun-washed villages, and rivers cutting through emerald meadows.
+Every curve along the journey reveals unique landscapes and another dimension of Switzerland’s geography: glacial peaks that seem to float in cloud, sun-washed villages, and rivers cutting through emerald meadows.
 The Glacier Express route spans 291 kilometers, 181 miles, weaving across 291 bridges and through 91 tunnels.
+The entire route from Zermatt to St Moritz showcases the full grandeur of the Swiss Alps, though travelers can also choose to experience select sections.
 From its first ascent below the Matterhorn to its highest point at the Oberalp Pass, 2,033 meters above sea level, the route captures both the precision of Swiss engineering and the art of slow travel.

 1. Where the Glacier Express Travels